ryan-charette/fhn-rl-stabilization/README.md

 ## 6. Interpretation

-The learned controller demonstrates that tile-coded Sarsa(lambda) can discover a useful feedback policy for this simplified nonlinear excitable-cell system.
+The learned controller demonstrates that tile-coded Sarsa(λ) can discover a useful feedback policy for this simplified nonlinear excitable-cell system.
 The most important evidence is the improvement in return across training and the greedy rollout's ability to stay near the quiescent target for the full